-The military education system in all levels of Armed Forces use the manual "Law for the Armed Conflict", approved by order of General Chief of Staff, no. 747, date 22.09.2009.
+The military education system in all levels of Armed Forces use the manual "Law of the Armed Conflict", approved by order of General Chief of Staff, no. 747, dated 22.09.2009.

-Ministry of Defense in cooperation with International Cross Red Committees have prepared published and delivered a training folder for the instructors.
+Ministry of Defense in cooperation with International Red Cross and Red Crescent Committees have prepared published and delivered a training folder for the instructors.
 The military personnel before deployment on the mission get knowledge and train how the law on Armed Conflict is implemented.
-For this purpose, a brochure is prepared and published/ printed, it is used as training and learning material titled "Essential Bases of Armed Conflict Law", approved by order of General Chief of Staff, no. 226, date 30.08.2001.
+For this purpose, a brochure is prepared and published/printed; it is used as training and learning material titled "Essential Bases of Armed Conflict Law", approved by order of General Chief of Staff, no. 226, dated 30.08.2001.